Join us for an adventure in flavor!

 You’ll find detailed instructions for slow cooker, stove top and instant pot in the recipe card.
 But the basics are pretty simple:

-Cut the pork into chunks and season with salt and pepper.
+1. First, I cut the pork into chunks and season them with salt and pepper.

-Mix pork and all ingredients in your preferred vessel and cook till the pork is tender.
+3. Finally, I mix the pork and all other ingredients in my preferred vessel and cook, covered, until the pork is tender.

 Finished product in the crock pot.